How to use this library

 Now what?

-At Vesta Medical.
-Marcus (CEO) read this library three times before he ran a single prompt, and the only thing it did for him was give him the illusion of progress.
-The week he picked three prompts and actually fired them — the morning email digest, the weekly Slack mention recap, the live pipeline page — was the week Cowork became part of how he ran the company.
-The reading is the cheap part.
-The firing is the part that changes anything.
+At Vesta Medical, Marcus (CEO) read this library three times before running a single prompt.
+The week he actually fired three — morning email digest, weekly Slack recap, live pipeline page — was the week Cowork became part of how he ran the company.
+The reading is cheap; the firing is what changes anything.